 If the cable length cannot be adjusted to specification, consult a Yamaha dealer.

-- 5. Tighten the locknut at the clutch lever. - 6.
-Turn in the adjusting bolt at the rear brake caliper by hand until it feels tight, then turn it out
+5. Tighten the locknut on the brake cable.

-1/8 turn and tighten its locknut to the specified torque.
+6. Turn in the adjusting bolt at the rear brake caliper until it feels tight, then turn it out 1/8 turn and tighten its locknut to the specified torque.